My permaculture garden (photo taken in August 2014). A catfight almost happened here....

 "C'est moche!
 It's ugly!"
 CC snorted, holding her toned tummy for composure.

 "Ugly" was a bit exaggerated.
 Sure, parts of my garden were covered with smashed cardboard (some of which still had packing tape dangling from the ends).
-Normally there would be straw covering that up, only I ran out (thus the upended chairs).
+Normally there would be straw covering that up, only I ran out (thus the upended chair, serving as weights).
 Looking around my garden, I wondered what it might be to see it with fresh, heavily mascaraed eyes....

 Studying my long-lashed and long-legged critic, who was fit as a firecracker, I decided to appeal to her health-minded side: "But there are no chemicals used in this garden!
 It is organic!"
 I said, hopefully.